MichaelPHartmann/FinMesh/docs/source/iextutorial.rst

 The base methods for IEX Cloud are contained in the ``stock``, ``premium``, ``market``, and ``forex`` modules.
 You will need to specify which module you would like to access in the ``import`` path.
-All the methods you need for stock specific data will be in the ``stock`` directory.
+All the methods you need for stock specific data will be in the ``stock`` sub-module.